jazzlanders0111-hash/Olist-B2B-Sales-Funnel-Analysis/README.md

 | food_supplement | 28 | 3.33% |
 | food_drink | 26 | 3.09% |

-- The top 6 segments account for ~57% of all closed deals — acquisition is heavily concentrated in home and lifestyle categories
+- The top 6 segments account for ~57% of all closed deals, acquisition is heavily concentrated in home and lifestyle categories
 - Home decor alone represents 1 in 8 closed deals

 ---